Best Caribbean Islands: How to Choose the Right One for Your Trip

 Trip from IND | 2 legs (1 stop) to ANU, about 7 hours |

 Ease once in destination | Island is small (100 square miles) and road conditions are good.
-Easy to rent a car to explore but driving on left! |
+Easy to rent a car to explore but driving is on the left! |

 Accommodations | Most resorts are all-inclusive but expect high prices.
 Many adult-only offerings.
 A few for families. |